OmriBaso/besocurl/README.md

 # besoCurl
-A library for HTTP / HTTPs request support SSPI and PAC file parsing(Automatic proxy settings detection)
+A library for HTTP / HTTPs requests that supports SSPI and PAC file parsing(Automatic proxy settings detection)

 besoCurl by Omri Baso